lobelyanaz/pythonprojeleri/README.md

 * Matplotlib Backend (QtAgg) version: macosx
 * Python version: 3.12.4
 * Python version: /opt/anaconda3/bin/python
+*  You should use Python from Path to build and run this project.

 ## Setup
 To run the project without issues, install the following: